-- District GOLD online administrators are responsible for assuring that all staff and contracted providers are adequately trained and mentored in ongoing data collection and entering and scoring child observations. - All teachers/practitioners new to GOLD must complete two required online courses through MyTeachingStrategies GOLDTM by September 30.
-The two modules, GOLD® Introduction and Introducing MyTeaching StrategiesTM can be accessed through the Develop tab on MyTeaching StrategiesTM. - Teachers/practitioners who have used GOLD for one year must complete Inter-rater Reliability (IRR) Certification every three years. - Online Administrators and Teachers/practitioners should: - Attend GOLD training; - Participate in MyTeaching Strategies GOLDTM webinar
+- District GOLD online administrators are responsible for assuring that all staff and contracted providers are adequately trained and mentored in ongoing data collection and entering and scoring child observations. - All teachers/practitioners new to GOLD must complete two required online courses through GOLD by September 30.
+These online courses are pre-requisites to attending the in-person trainings; a certificate must be obtained before registration.
+The two modules, GOLD Introduction and Introducing MyTeaching StrategiesTM can be accessed through the Develop tab on MyTeaching StrategiesTM. - Teachers/practitioners who have used GOLD for one year must complete Inter-rater Reliability (IRR) Certification every three years.
+The IRR is a pre-requisite to attend any of the advance level in-person trainings for users. - Online Administrators and Users should: - Complete GOLD online courses; - Attend GOLD in-person trainings; - Complete the IRR following the first year using GOLD and every three years after; - Attend the monthly TA Zoom calls hosted by NDE. - Refer to the Flowchart in Appendix G for more information.